punctual26/deep-research-mcp/README.md

 - Performs deep, iterative research by generating targeted search queries
 - Controls research scope with depth (how deep) and breadth (how wide) parameters
+- Evaluates source reliability with detailed scoring (0-1) and reasoning
+- Prioritizes high-reliability sources (≥0.7) and verifies less reliable information
 - Generates follow-up questions to better understand research needs
-- Produces detailed markdown reports with findings and sources
+- Produces detailed markdown reports with findings, sources, and reliability assessments
 - Available as a Model Context Protocol (MCP) tool for AI agents
 - For now MCP version doesn't ask follow up questions